Enter your city for weather info

 disadvatanges of cash crop farming in india

-1. Cash crop Cultivation involves Monocropping where only a single crop is grown each year on the same land.
+1. Cash crops Cultivation involves Monocropping where only a single crop is grown each year on the same land.
 So, because of this practice, there may be limited production of certain food crops.

 2. Continuous use of monocropping can also lead to soil degradation and increase the growth of pests and disease-causing pathogens.
 Further, the result of the spread can cause mass starvation due to the extensive destruction of a particular crop.

-3. Cash crop agriculture can benefit farmers by giving food security and access to other required inputs and income, whereas small farmers may face constraints and difficulties.
+3. Cash crops in India benefit farmers by giving food security and access to other required inputs and income, whereas small farmers may face constraints and difficulties.

 Examples of Cash Crops